Can You Tile Over Linoleum?

 - How well is the linoleum secured to the subfloor?
-The best subflooring is exterior grade plywood at least 1" to 1" double layered.
-If the subflooring is made up of particleboard or luan, there is potential for layers of board to separate or come apart, again creating an uneven surface.
-If the subflooring is inadequate, it also may not hold the weight of a layer of ceramic tiles without cracking.
+The best subflooring is exterior grade plywood at least 1/2" to 1" double layered.
+If the subflooring is made up of particleboard or luan plywood, the layers of board may potentially separate, again creating an uneven surface.
+If the subflooring is inadequate, it also might not hold the considerable weight of a layer of ceramic tiles without cracking.

-- Be sure your floor is solid enough not to flex.
-Flexing will crack your grouting and tiles once you tile over the linoleum.
+- How solid is the existing flooring?
+Be sure your floor is solid enough not to flex.
+Flexing will crack your grouting and tiles once you lay your tile over the linoleum.

-- The level of your floor will rise about a half-inch, so you may need to make adjustments to doors accordingly.
+- How high are your thresholds?
+The level of your floor will rise about a half-inch when you lay the tile, so you may need to make adjustments to doors accordingly.

-- You will need to make numerous cuts in the tile to accommodate plumbing and other fixtures.
+- Will you need to accommodate many plumbing fixtures and other features?
+Be prepared to make numerous cuts in the tile in order to accommodate them.

-- If you have tested your linoleum, or it was installed after 1990, it is a good idea to sand or scarify the surface (then clean thoroughly) before applying the bonding material.
+- If your linoleum tests negative for asbestos, or it was installed after 1990, sand or scarify the lino surface (then clean thoroughly) before applying the adhesive.
 Roughing up the surface will allow for a better bond with both the tile and the linoleum.

-- Don't forget you will need to remove any baseboard or stripping before tiling.
+- Don't forget that you will need to remove any baseboard or stripping before tiling (and replace it afterwards).

 How Backer Board Can Help

 Backer board is a drywall-type product that can be made from a variety of moisture-proof materials, from cement to gypsum.
-Cement is often recommended due to its longevity.
+Cement backer board is often recommended for this type of flooring project due to its longevity.

-Essentially, you are simply putting down another layer to have a better surface to tile over your linoleum.
+Essentially, when you install backer board, you’re simply putting down another layer to have a better surface to tile over your linoleum.
 The backer board must be on the same plane and plumb with the wall to be laid correctly.
-It can be cut with a circular saw, but is better scored with a sharp tool and snapped for less mess and dust.
-Once the backer board is secured, apply mortar and tiles as in any tiling project.
+It can be cut with a circular saw, but is better scored with a sharp tool and snapped, to create less mess and dust.
+Once the backer board is secured, apply your mortar and tiles as in any tiling project.